openify/silex-skeleton/README.md

 Silex Skeleton
 ==============

-This is a small silex keleton I use for personal projects
+This is a small silex skeleton I use for personal projects

 Installation / Usage
 --------------------